-The Techlite glass lenses are all about scratch resistance with Smith saying they are 12 times more scratch resistant than traditional glass lens.
-The Low Light Ignitor Techlite lens is a specialist lens for fishing in shaded areas or close to dawn and dusk – it’s a great lens for these conditions and for trout fishermen allows you to polaroid fish in very low light conditions.
+The Techlite lenses are all about scratch resistance with Smith saying they are 12 times more scratch resistant than traditional glass.
+The Low Light Ignitor Techlite lens is a specialist lens for fishing in shaded areas or close to dawn and dusk – it’s a great lens for these conditions and for trout fishermen allows you to keep sight fishing in very low light conditions.

 We recommend choosing ones that eliminate light coming in through the sides for best performance, although if it is your pair of sunglasses you might want to consider aesthetics too!
-As always, comfort is key too.
+They have some great brown and black frames.
+As always for fishing sunglasses, comfort is key too.

-These lenses come in 14 different colors, which can all get quite confusion.
+These lenses come in 14 different colors from brown through to blues and greens, which can all get quite confusing.
 To simplify things for you – for fishing purposes, these colors are the best.